ADLINK/meta-adlink-x86-64bit/README.md

 - prepare the Installation USB drive and insert the USB drive into targe platform
 - select the "install" option from grub menu and boot up
 - wait until you see the installation target:&nbsp;**"Please select an install target or press n to exit:"**
-- During installing, system will allocate paritions automatically
+- during the installation, the system will allocate paritions automatically

-&nbsp;&nbsp;**Note**: Please go BIOS menu to configure USB drive as the bootable device
+&nbsp;&nbsp;**Note**: Please enter the BIOS setup menu to configure the USB drive as boot device

 &nbsp;&nbsp;<h5 id="43">6.3 eMMC Deployment</h5>

-&nbsp;&nbsp;It requires a bootable yocto USB drive (described above in 5.1) because it includes the grub "install" option.
+&nbsp;&nbsp;This method requires a bootable yocto USB drive (described above in 5.1) because it includes the grub "install" option.

-- prepare the Installation USB drive and insert the USB drive into targe platform
+- prepare the installation USB drive and insert the USB drive into targe platform
 - select the "install" option from grub menu and boot up
 - wait until you see the installation target:&nbsp;&nbsp;**"Please select an install target or press n to exit:"**
-- During installing, system will allocate paritions automatically
+- During the installation, the system will allocate paritions automatically

-&nbsp;&nbsp;**Note**: Please go BIOS menu to configure USB drive as the bootable device
+&nbsp;&nbsp;**Note**: Please enter the BIOS setup menu to configure the USB drive as boot device

 &nbsp;&nbsp;<h5 id="42">6.3 SATA Deployment</h5>